Web

 • The backup file

-• The corresponding encryption key
+• The corresponding backup key material

 Restore Behavior